 For criminal issues, contact the local police.
-The national emergency number is 102.
+The national emergency number for police is 102.
+For any medical emergency telephone 103.
 You should always obtain a police report when reporting a crime.

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.

-You can obtain consular assistance (not including the issuance of passports) from the Australian Consulate-General in Mongolia:
+You can obtain consular assistance from the Australian Embassy in Mongolia:

 4F, Naiman Zovkhis (“Eznis”) Building

 Ulaanbaatar 14251, Mongolia

 If you are travelling to Mongolia, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.